timrchavez/zuul-build-viz/README.md

 Zuul Build Visualizations
 =========================

-This is a build profiling which parses the zuul.log file for build event information related to a specific changeset build.
-While looking at the aggregate times of such events can be useful, so to can profiling a single build.
-Often times a user of the CI system wants to know where all the time is going for a particular build.
-While it cannot show the user the complete story, it can nicely summarize it.
-It can also be useful to an operator or admin looking into specific performance issues.
+This is a profiling tool for changeset builds in an #Openstack CI workflow.
+It parses the zuul.log file for build event information related to a specific changeset build.
+While looking at the aggregate times of such events is indeed useful (and pertinent), so can profiling a single build.
+Often times a user of the CI system wants to know where all the time is going for a particular changeset build in their project.
+While it cannot give the user the complete story, it can nicely summarize it, and give them some answers and places to look for improvement.
+It can also be useful to an operator or admin looking into specific performance issues affecting users.

 To get a better idea of what I'm talking about, check out this sample chart: